Welcome to the Shotgun Players’ 2023 Season!

 Directed by Richard Mosqueda

 Winner of 4 Tony Awards!
-Hedwig is an “internationally ignored song stylist”, a fourth-wall smashing East German rock ‘n’ roll goddess who also happens to be the victim of a botched sex-change operation, which has left her with just “an angry inch.”
+Hedwig is an “internationally ignored song stylist," a fourth-wall smashing East German rock ‘n’ roll goddess.
 This outrageous and unexpectedly hilarious story is dazzlingly performed by Hedwig in the form of a rock gig/stand-up comedy routine backed by a hard-rocking band.

 “Best rock musical ever!” - Rolling Stone